GokcumenLab/glabBits/README.md

 ### [Gnomad Merger](./gnomad)

-Gnomad Merger script, retrieves data from gnomAD database for interested genes and merges them into a single file.
+GnomAD merger is used for retrieving data from GnomAD (genome aggregation database).
+The script searches all the listed genes of interest and returns a merged CSV file that contains specific columns in it.
+This script uses https://gnomad.broadinstitute.org/api backend API.